Seniors in Action!

 Aimed at both the elderly and educational staff working with seniors, this Erasmus+ project is all about Active Ageing.

-The “Seniors in Action” project partners will carry out:
+The “Seniors in Action” project partners carried out:

 - Short mobility trainings for the educational teams of the project partners